openAMRobot/OpenAMR_UI_package/README.md

 **Pausing the journey:**

 *   **Stop:** this button brings the robot's movement to a halt, interrupting navigation along a route or manual control.
-This allows you to pause its operation and regain control.
+This allows you to stop its operation and regain control.

 **Custom functionality (Optional):**

-*   **Other buttons:** the Control page might include additional buttons labeled "functionN\_value."
+*   **Other buttons:** the Control page includes additional buttons labeled "functionN\_value."
 These buttons, when pressed, transmit a specific string ("functionN\_value") to a designated ROS topic "/ui\_operation."
 This message can be intercepted and handled by custom functions you've programmed, enabling you to extend the robot's capabilities with unique actions.

 **Monitoring system messages (same as at the Map page):**